Healthy Homes Assessment Paremata

 Draught Stopping Paremata

-If a draft can be felt from unreasonable gaps or holes that it needs to be closed.
+If a draft can be felt from unreasonable gaps or holes or holes, it needs to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections